-Based on the available theory and research, it is believed that during EMDR the process of paying dual attention to both the traumatic memory and to alternating bilateral stimulation (BLS) promotes an innate investigatory response in the brain that creates neurophysiological changes that are adaptive.
+Based on the available theory and research, the process of paying dual attention to both the traumatic memory and to alternating bilateral stimulation (BLS) during reprocessing promotes an innate investigatory response in the brain that creates neurophysiological changes that are adaptive.

 ACT is an action-oriented approach to therapy that stems from traditional behavior therapy and cognitive behavioral therapy.
 The focus is on learning how to not avoid, dismiss, deny or avoid inner emotions and, instead, accept that these deeper feelings are appropriate responses to certain situations.

 ACT will help you learn strategies to live life more in the present and to be more focused on important values and goals, instead of being focused on painful thoughts, feelings and experiences.
 ACT teaches you how to engage with and overcome painful thoughts and feelings through acceptance and mindfulness techniques, to develop self-compassion and flexibility, and to build life-enhancing patterns of behavior.
 ACT is not about overcoming pain or fighting emotions; it’s about embracing life and feeling everything it has to offer.